Eva-Lotta Kiibus: 2022–2023 season

-2023–24 season
+2023–24 season: Injury struggles

 Kiibus injured herself again in August and as a result missed much of the 2023–24 season.
 She returned to competition in late January when she competed at the 2024 Bavarian Open, finishing fourth.
 Kiibus subsequently went on to compete at the 2024 Challenge Cup, where she placed fifth.

 She ended the season by winning silver and gold at the 2024 Maria Olszewska Memorial and 2024 Coupe du Printemps, respectively.

-2024–25 season
+2024–25 season: Final competitive season

 Kiibus began the season by competing on the 2024–25 ISU Challenger Series, finishing nineteenth at the 2024 Budapest Trophy.
 She went on to finish fifth at the 2024 Tirnavia Ice Cup, fourth at the 2024 NRW Trophy, ninth at the 2024 Warsaw Cup, and tenth at the 2024 Golden Spin of Zagreb.

 At 2025 Estonian Championships, Kiibus finished in fifth place.
 She subsequently ended the season by finishing seventh at the 2025 International Challenge Cup and winning gold at the 2025 Coupe du Printemps.

 In November 2025, Kiibus announced her retirement from competitive figure skating citing burnout as a major reason for her decision.